AcerPartner/VisionArt/README.md

 # AI Playground
+This example is based on the xpu implementation of Intel® Arc™ GPU.

-AI PC starter app for doing AI image creation, video creaion.
+Welcome to AI Playground open source project and AI PC starter app for doing AI image creation, image stylizing, and chatbot on a PC powered by an Intel® Arc™ GPU.
+AI Playground leverages libraries from GitHub and Huggingface which may not be available in all countries world-wide.
 ![Custom AIPG](./image/AIPG_VisionArt.PNG)
 </br><p align="right">(<a href="#readme-top">back to top</a>)</p>